mwshinn/PyDDM/README.md

-# PyDDM - A drift-diffusion model simulator
+# PyDDM - A generalized drift-diffusion model simulator

 # Overview

-PyDDM is a simulator and modeling framework for drift-diffusion models (DDM), with a focus on cognitive neuroscience.
+PyDDM is a simulator and modeling framework for generalized drift-diffusion models (DDM), with a focus on cognitive neuroscience.

 Key features include: